marcmagus/yoku-randomizer-tracker/README.md

 ### EmoTracker

-For EmoTracker the packs folder can be found under `USER/Documents/EmoTracker/packs`, where `USER` stands for your user directory.
+For EmoTracker the packs folder can be found under `%USERPROFILE%\Documents\EmoTracker\packs`.

 ## Customization

 ### PopTracker

-For Customization in PopTracker just edit the pack's files.
-Documentation for PopTracker's pack format can be found [here](https://github.com/black-sliver/PopTracker/blob/master/doc/PACKS.md).
+To customize location colors, check out [Location Color Key](https://github.com/black-sliver/PopTracker?tab=readme-ov-file#location-color-key)

+PopTracker provides a [User Overrides](https://github.com/black-sliver/PopTracker?tab=readme-ov-file#user-overrides) feature.
+You can override individual files using that.

 For example: if you want to change the broadcast layout, you can add your desired layout to the `layout/broadcast.json` file.
-Make sure you have you layout backed up tho, so you don't lose it when you override the file while updating the pack.

-### EmoTracker

-For Customization in EmoTracker you overwrite the pack's file by placing the file in EmoTracks overrides folder (`USER/Documents/EmoTracker/user_overides`).
-Good luck finding a documenation for EmoTracker tho :3.

 ## Autotracking